dstackai/dstack/docs/docs/concepts/fleets.md

         Set `placement` to `cluster` if the hosts are interconnected (e.g. if you'd like to use them for multi-node tasks).
         In that case, by default, `dstack` will automatically detect the private network.
         You can specify the [`network`](../reference/dstack.yml/fleet.md#network) parameter manually.

+    Note that to use on-prem fleets, you don't need any backends at all.

 > See [`.dstack.yml`](../reference/dstack.yml/fleet.md) for all the options supported by
 > the fleet configuration.